justcmsco/nuxtjs/README.md

 - **Get Pages:** Retrieve pages with optional filtering (by category slug) and pagination.
 - **Get Page by Slug:** Retrieve detailed information about a specific page.
 - **Get Menu by ID:** Retrieve a menu and its items by its unique identifier.
+- **Get Layout by ID:** Retrieve detailed information about a single layout, including its items and metadata.
+- **Get Layouts by IDs:** Retrieve multiple layouts at once by specifying an array of layout IDs.

 For more details on each endpoint, refer to the [JustCMS Public API Documentation](https://justcms.co/api).